hellospiral/restaurant_app/README.md

 ## Goals

-* App should app include multiple components as well as a model
+* App should include multiple components as well as a model
 * Should be able to view, create and edit instances of the model
 * Code should use custom and built in event emitters
 * Project should include a pipe